pmolodo/pmSoftIK/README.rst

 First, you'll need to install this script somewhere in your Maya plugin path.
 Look at the official maya docs if you need help doing this.

-Then, try running this code in a python script editor
+Then, try running this code in a python script editor:

 .. code:: python